top of page

 Article 9: Board of Directors – Composition, appointment and functioning

-1. The Board of Directors of the Association consists of a minimum of four (4) and a maximum of fifteen (15) persons.
+1. The Board of Directors of the Association consists of a minimum of three (3) and a maximum of fifteen (15) persons.
 The number of members of the Board of Directors is determined by the General Assembly taking into account the provisions of this paragraph.

-2. The members of the Board of Directors are appointed by the General Assembly and chosen from among the Full Members only.
+3. The members of the Board of Directors are appointed by the General Assembly and chosen from among the Full Members only.
+Their term of mandate may not exceed six years (6) and is renewable.
 The General Assembly chooses from the Board of Directors a President, a Secretary and a Treasurer.
 On the proposal of the Board of Directors, the General Assembly may confer the title of Honorary President on the outgoing President, for the sake of continuity, longevity of development and support to the Association.
 The Honorary Presidents of the Association are not eligible as members of the Board of Directors.
 However, they may attend such meetings by right in an advisory capacity.

-6. The Board of Directors can only validly take decisions if a majority of its members are present or represented.
-A mandate between directors is permitted and can be given in writing, email or fax.
-Directors may also participate in the Board of Directors by videoconference or other means of telecommunication allowing their identification.
+9. Directors may also participate in the Board of Directors by videoconference or other means of telecommunication allowing their identification.
 These means must meet technical characteristics guaranteeing effective participation in the meeting of the Board of Directors, whose deliberations are broadcast continuously.
-The meeting held by such means of remote communication shall be deemed to take place at the headquarters of the Association.
+The meeting held by such means of remote communication shall be deemed to take place at the registered office of the Association.

-8. Decisions of the Board of Directors are taken by a majority of the votes cast.
-In the event of a tie, the President shall have the casting vote.
+11. Decisions of the Board of Directors are taken by a majority of the votes cast.
+In the event of a tie, the President shall not have the casting vote.

 Article 10: End of the term of office of the members of the Board of Directors - Periodic resignation, suspension